canro91/canro91.github.io/_posts/2025-06-10-StartingFromZero.md

 ## 4. Start a newsletter from day 1

 Subscribers are the real metric to track.
+Not followers, likes, or comments.

 They are our true fans.
 From day 1, I'd invite readers to [join my newsletter](https://fridaylinks.beehiiv.com/subscribe) at the end of every post and I'd email them weekly.